 My world, … my immediate game board … is more than just okay.
 I like it.
 But this feeling did not come without a little bit of work, effort, planning, failing, risk-taking and yes, a little luck.

 What exactly do I like about it?
 Here are just a few of the things I enjoy on a regular basis and quite frankly, I am not sure if any of these are available in heaven:

-Roses; well manicured professional baseball fields; cold beer; entrepreneurship; holding hands with your significant other; puppies; dogs of all sizes; petting anything with four legs and a heartbeat; fluffy white clouds against a blue sky; stars by the zillions as seen from a mountain top; tv shows that actually make you laugh; reading a good book; playing with your MacBook Pro. a good prime rib; a new-born baby; a good laugh; an unexpected back massage or neck rub from my wife; picking or strumming my Martin guitar; riding my tractor; taking a walk; pontooning on Lake Otsego; sailing, and just being around sailboats; applause; writing a blog post; playing a few notes on my piano in the proper order….
-I could go on, but I think you are getting the picture.
+Roses; well manicured professional baseball fields; cold beer; entrepreneurship; holding hands with your significant other; puppies; dogs of all sizes; petting anything with four legs and a heartbeat; fluffy white clouds against a blue sky; stars by the zillions as seen from a mountain top; tv shows that actually make you laugh; reading a good book; playing with your MacBook Pro; a good prime rib; a new-born baby; a good laugh; an unexpected back massage or neck rub from my wife; picking or strumming my Martin D35 guitar; riding my tractor; taking a leisurely walk and noticing nature; pontooning on Lake Otsego; sailing, and just being around sailboats; applause; writing a blog post; playing a few notes on my piano in the proper order….
+I could go on, but I think you are catching my drift.

-Getting away from the material side of things, I enjoy helping people, and heaven knows there are enough people in this world in need for a little help.
-More importantly, I enjoy hearing the words “Thank You.”
-More than that, I like saying the words “You’re Welcome.”
+Getting away from the material side of things, I enjoy helping people, and heaven knows there are enough people in this world in need of a little help.
+More importantly, I enjoy hearing (and saying) the words “Thank You.”
+Similarly, I like saying the words “You’re Welcome.”